 Michael Park, MD, PhD, joins department

-Park has extensive experience with a form of neuromodulation known as deep brain stimulation.
-This surgical therapy for brain conditions such as Parkinson’s disease, dystonia, and essential tremor, modulates brain activity to treat the conditions’ symptoms.
+Park has extensive experience with deep brain stimulation...a surgical therapy for conditions such as Parkinson’s disease, dystonia, and essential tremor.
+It modulates brain activity to treat a patient's symptoms.

 Art helps patient deal with pain

 When she was suffering from trigeminal neuralgia, Beth Gale realized that when she was creating art, she was more relaxed and not in pain.
 She thought that might help others with the condition and began exploring ways to make it happen.